OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - QT: `C:\Qt\5.10.1\msvc2017_64` or wherever you installed Qt.
 - PLATFORM: `amd64` only x64 builds have been tested atm.

+## Building on Linux

+If you want to run Advanced Settings on linux you can build it yourself using `qmake` and `make` or using Qt Creator, you'll have to copy the `res` folder from the `src` folder into folder that contains the binary and copy `third-party/openvr/lib/linux64/libopenvr_api.so` into your systems library path.

 # Notes: